w3c/webrtc-extensions/explainer.md

 The effort of standardizing a new SDP parameter is large.
 Another drawback is that the SDP negotiation lacks dynamic nature, as it is difficult to re-configure during a call.

 #### Stakeholder Feedback / Opposition
 The need for an adaptive packet rate has been raised in a public discussion, and the concern on interoperability was also mentioned there.
-Mozilla seems to be interested in implementing it.
+Mozilla has been involved in the discussions and seemed fine with the proposal.

 #### References & acknowledgements